Queenborough-in-Sheppey

-In 1974 the council was abolished under the Local Government Act 1972, and the area now forms part of the Swale district.
+On 1 April 1974, it was abolished under the Local Government Act 1972 to form part of Swale district.
+The parish was also abolished.
+No successor parish was formed so it became unparished.
+A charter trustees was formed to preserve the borough status of the former borough.
 Queenborough and various parishes in the island now have independent parish and town councils again.